laughing-nerd/sort-visualizer/README.md

 ```python3 main.py``` if you are on Linux, or<br>
 ```python main.py``` if you are on Windows

+P.S.: **DO NOT TAMPER WITH config.txt FILE UNLESS YOU KNOW YOUR STUFF ELSE YOU MIGHT RUN INTO ISSUES**

 # Contribution
 This is an open source project and anyone can contribute.